fatosdagdevir/PhotoGrid/README.md

 ## Features ✨

 - **Photo Grid**: Browse photos from Picsum Photos API in a responsive grid layout
-- **Photo Details**: View high-resolution photos with full-screen experience
+- **Photo Details**: High-resolution photos with full-screen experience
 - **Favourites**: Save and manage your favourite photos with local persistence
-- **Offline Support**: Graceful handling of network connectivity issues
-- **Accessibility**: Full VoiceOver support and accessibility features

 ## Architecture 🏗️